sagemath/trac_to_gh/Issue 8008.md

 # Issue 8008: Implement an rref() function which works over the fraction field of the base ring of a matrix

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8008

 Original creator: jason